Astragalus (Astragalus membranaceus) is a type of flowering plant. The root has been used for centuries in traditional Chinese Medicine (TCM).

 Interaction Rating=Moderate Be cautious with this combination.

-Cyclophosphamide (Cytoxan, Neosar) is used to decrease the immune system.
-Astragalus increases the immune system.
-Taking astragalus along with cyclophosphamide (Cytoxan, Neosar) might decrease the effectiveness of cyclophosphamide (Cytoxan, Neosar).
+Cyclophosphamide is used to make the immune system less active.
+Astragalus increases the activity of the immune system.
+Taking astragalus along with cyclophosphamide might decrease the effects of cyclophosphamide.

 Lithium